Small cycles, generalized prisms and Hamiltonian cycles in the Bubble-sort graph: Acknowledgement

 \section{Acknowledgement}

-The authors thank Zahary Hamaker for referring us to permutahedra which have direct relation to the graph under our consideration.
-This work was supported by the grants 17-51-560008 and 18-01-00353 of the Russian Foundation for Basic Research.
+The authors thank Zahary Hamaker for referring us to permutahedra, which have direct relation to the graph under our consideration and Valeriy Bardakov for providing insights regarding permutahedra.
+We thank the anonymous reviewers for their valuable suggestions that helped to improve the quality of the manuscript.
+This work was supported partially by the grants 17-51-560008, 18-01-00353 and 19-01-00682 of the Russian Foundation for Basic Research.